 More Chicken/Garden Resources:

 I cannot tell you how wonderful my harvest has been since I started adding compost to my soil.

 Remember never to add fresh chicken manure directly to your plants as it can burn or damage them.
 Allow the manure to rest before adding it to ensure your plants are safe.

 It is best to allow the manure to sit in your compost bin for around 90 days before adding it to young plants in a garden.

 Step #12 Clean and replace the dustbins

-The fun part is letting the gals all back in.
+The fun part of this project is letting your flock into the cleaned coop and run.
 They just love to explore and chatter up about how clean and tidy everything is.

-It is really quite comical.
+It is really quite comical to watch actually.
 Nothing like a reward for all your hard work.

-Being proactive in your livestock’s health is so much easier than waiting for sickness to hit then treating it.
+Being proactive in your livestock’s health is so much easier than waiting for sickness to hit and then rushing to treating it.